When to visit the vet?

 The symptoms of hydronephrosis in dogs can vary depending on the severity of the condition.
 A common symptom is increased thirst and increased urination.
 The dog may also show Pain or discomfort, especially in the abdominal area.

-Other signs may include Lethargy, loss of appetite, and Weight loss.
+Other signs can include Lethargy, loss of appetite, and Weight loss.
 In some cases, bloody or cloudy urine may occur.
-In severe hydronephrosis, the dog may also show signs of kidney failure, such as Vomiting, Diarrhea, and general weakness.
+In severe hydronephrosis, the dog may also show signs of renal failure, such as Vomiting, Diarrhea, and general weakness.

 In advanced cases, the dog’s abdomen may appear visibly swollen due to the enlarged kidneys.
 It is important to pay attention to these symptoms and seek veterinary attention quickly if hydronephrosis is suspected.